The Created angel Chronicles, book One

 “Sorry,” I said, then slowly set him down, by returning to the shorter form.
 I started to let go, and he wrapped his arms around me in a hug so tight that his powers touched mine even though they were capped and sealed.

 “It’s alright.
 You didn’t hurt me.
-I realized what was going on when you shifted,” he said, setting one hand to the back of my head, “Now you see why I didn’t want them here?”
+I realized what was going on when you shifted,” he said, setting one hand to the back of my head.
+“Now you see why I didn’t want them here?”
 I nodded, but still couldn’t find words.
 “I wanted to know if this looked similar.
-Now that I know, I’ll be needing someone to go to Ireland or I need you to look into this.
-You have the most information and I wouldn’t ask, but this isn’t the first body—”
+Now that I know, I’ll be needing someone to go to Ireland, or I need you to investigate.
+You have the most information, and I wouldn’t ask, but this isn’t the first body…”

 “It’s not?”
 I croaked, pulling back.
 The air touched the cooling tears on my cheeks, and I quickly brushed them back with my black leather fingerless gloves.